 But there is an issue with it…

-There’s one issue we will look into in the next reason…
+There’s one issue with it that we will look into in the next section below.

 OK, so you somehow managed to convince all of Americans that the term “American” is imperialistic and we should all go by the term “United Statians.”

 And as you can see by this tweet here…

 Right away, any easily offended Mexican could get angry as they ALSO are United Statians.

 Because Mexico technically has the “United Mexican States” as the official name of its country.